How is data recovered from a failed Synology NAS?

 - DSM has marked a specific drive as unusable.
 SMART data may show reallocated sectors, pending sectors, or read errors.
 This drive likely needs professional imaging with retry control before it is usable in a reconstruction.

-- Beep codes (long continuous beep)
+- Beep codes (intermittent vs continuous)

 All of these errors share a common first step: power the NAS down, label each drive with its bay number, and avoid any further writes.
 The more you interact with a failing array, the more metadata gets overwritten.